 Consistent hash exchange plugin

-The consistent hash exchange plugin can be used if you need to get maximum use of many cores in your cluster.
+The consistent hash exchange plugin can be used if you need to get the maximum use of many cores in your cluster.
 Note that it’s important to consume from all queues.
-Read more about the consistent hash exchange plugin here.
+Read more about the consistent hash exchange plugin.

-RabbitMQ sharding The RabbitMQ sharding plugin will do the partitioning of queues automatically for you, i.e once you define an exchange as sharded, then the supporting queues will be automatically created on every cluster node and messages will be sharded across them.
-RabbitMQ sharding will show one queue to the consumer, but it could be many queues running behind it in the background.
-The RabbitMQ Sharding plugin gives you a centralized place where to send your messages, plus load balancing across many nodes, by adding queues to the other nodes in the cluster.
-Read more about RabbitMQ Sharding here.
+RabbitMQ sharding The RabbitMQ sharding plugin does the partitioning of queues automatically; i.e., once you define an exchange as sharded, then the supporting queues are automatically created on every cluster node and messages are sharded accordingly.
+RabbitMQ sharding shows one queue to the consumer, but in reality, it consists of many queues running in the background.
+The RabbitMQ sharding plugin gives you a centralized place where you can send your messages, plus load balancing across many nodes, by adding queues to the other nodes in the cluster.
+Read more about RabbitMQ Sharding.

 Disable manual acks and publish confirms

-Acknowledgement and publish confirms has a performance impact, for fastest possible throughput, manual acks should be disabled.
+Acknowledgment and publish confirms have a performance impact; for the fastest possible throughput, manual acks should be disabled.

 Avoid multiple nodes (HA)

 One node will give you the highest throughput compared to an HA cluster setup.
 Messages and queues are not mirrored to other nodes.

 HiPE will increase server throughput at the cost of increased startup time.
 When you enable HiPE, RabbitMQ is compiled at startup.
 The throughput increases with 20-80 percent according to our benchmark tests.
 The drawback of HiPE is that the startup time increases dramatically as well, at about 1-3 minutes more.